-SEL Curriculum -1.2 million to purchase Second Step Curriculum and provide teacher training for district wide implementation of Tier 1 Universal SEL instruction in grades TK-8.
+SEL Curriculum -A district-wide social emotional curriculum will be provided to all student with the support of the site counselors.
+The teaching staff and counselors will receive training on the Second Step Curriculum which aligns with our training for district wide implementation of Tier 1 Universal SEL instruction in grades TK-8.
 This will promote learning and prevent behavioral concerns for all students and particularly benefit vulnerable students such as Foster Youth and low SES students.
 Second Step is an evidence based best practice for increasing school climate, reducing behavioral concerns and also benefits English Learners in developing social language.
-Actions and services can be found on pages 225-231.
+Actions and services can be found on pages 255-261.